Key Findings on Students' Learning in the Area of Argumentation

 1. In middle school: a progression across several standards of argumentation

 In their first debate, students often tended to express simple agreement or disagreement (in a quarter of their contributions).
 As the debates progressed, the results showed positive developments regarding the norms of justification and consideration of others’ arguments (with more rebuttals and nuanced responses).
-The three standards specific to arguing about QSS (openness, complexity, and uncertainties) are also more frequently employed by the end of the discussion, although uncertainties remain rarely addressed.
-In contrast, only6th-grade students showed improvement in refutation, while only8th-grade students made progress in questioning and taking into account the openness of QSS.
+The three norms specific to arguing about QSS (openness, complexity, and uncertainties) are also more frequently employed toward the end of a contribution, although uncertainties remain largely unaddressed.
+In contrast, only6th-grade students showed improvement in refutation, while only4th-grade students made progress in questioning and taking into account the openness of QSS.

 2. In high school: high-quality argumentation from the very first debate

-Our study reveals that students, starting with their very first debate, produce rich, high-quality arguments on social science questions.
-Each student makes numerous contributions, employing a variety of argumentative strategies and providing a high level of justification.
-Students address all relevant aspects of QSS, indicating that they make extensive use of generic argumentation norms, particularly the norms of justification and consideration of others.
-However, the norm of questioning is used less frequently, and QSS-specific norms, such as accounting for uncertainties and stakeholders, are rarely present.
+Our experiment reveals that, starting with the very first debate, students produce rich, high-quality arguments on the QSS.
+Each student makes numerous contributions, employing a variety of argumentative strategies and providing a high rate of justification.
+The students address all relevant aspects of QSS, indicating that they make extensive use of generic norms of argumentation, particularly the norms of justification and consideration of others.
+However, the norm of questioning is used less frequently, and QSS-specific norms—such as taking into account uncertainties and stakeholders—are rarely observed.

-At the middle school level (6th and 8th grades), we identified three student profiles in the debates.
-The first profile that emerges is:
+At the middle school level (6th and 4th grades), we were able to identify three student profiles in the debates.
+A first profile emerges:

-Among the students who are better at arguing, two profiles stand out:
+Among the students who are better at presenting arguments, two profiles stand out:

-After observing four consecutive debates at the high school level (11th and 12th grades), three student profiles were identified based on their initial level of justification: low, medium, and high.
-Students who initially provided fewer justifications improved in this regard over the course of the debates.
+After observing four consecutive debates at the high school level (11th and 12th grades), three student profiles were identified based on their initial level of reasoning: low, medium, and high.
+Students who initially provided fewer justifications improved in this regard as the debates progressed.
 In contrast, students with a high initial level tended to question the ideas expressed during the debates more frequently, while maintaining their rate of justifications.

 To what extent are the argumentative skills developed in a debate setting transferable to individual argumentative writing, particularly in written form?

-This question allows us to expand on the discussion we have begun regarding the effects of debates on the quality of argumentation, by examining the impact of repeated participation in debates on individual argumentative skills.
+This question allows us to further explore the discussion we have begun on the effects of debates on the quality of argumentation, by examining the impact of repeated debate practice on individual argumentative skills.

 1. In middle school: limited but significant progress in certain areas

-The argumentative skills developed in debate settings do not immediately translate to individual written argumentation.
-In fact, all6th- and8th-grade students, regardless of whether they participated in debates, show a slight improvement in the quality of their argumentation for most of the assessed standards, although this improvement is generally not significant.
-However, regarding justification, a more marked improvement is observed among6th-grade students than among8th-grade students.
-Similarly, regarding consideration of others, a significant improvement is observed among 6th-grade students as well as among those in6th and8th grades attending schools within the Priority Education Network (REP).
+The argumentative skills developed in debate settings do not immediately transfer to individual written argumentation.
+In fact, all6th- and8th-grade students—regardless of whether they participated in debates—show a slight improvement in the quality of their argumentation for most of the assessed standards, although this improvement is generally not significant.
+However, with regard to justification, a more marked improvement is observed among6th-grade students than among4th-grade students.
+Similarly, with regard to consideration of others, a significant improvement is observed among 6th-grade students as well as among those in6th and4th grades attending schools within the Priority Education Network (REP).

 2. In high school: a partial transfer of argumentative skills from debate to individual writing

-The students who participated in the debates tend to provide more justifications in their individual writing, but this trend is not clear enough to be considered significant, suggesting only a very limited transfer of the internalization of the justification norm.
-The number of QSS dimensions considered does not increase in the individual writing.
-Uncertainties and actors are given little consideration in individual writings, reflecting the results observed in the debates.
+The students who participated in the debates tend to provide more justifications in their individual writings, but this trend is not clear enough to be considered significant, suggesting only a very limited transfer of the internalization of the justification norm.
+The number of QSS dimensions considered does not increase in the individual writings.
+Uncertainties and actors are given little consideration in individual writing assignments, reflecting the results observed in the debates.